Medicare (United States): Part A: Hospital/hospice insurance

-Part A covers inpatient hospital stays where the beneficiary has been formally admitted to the hospital, including semi-private room, food, and tests.
-As of January 1, 2020, Medicare Part A had an inpatient hospital deductible of $1408, coinsurance per day as $352 after 61 days' confinement within one "spell of illness", coinsurance for "lifetime reserve days" (essentially, days 91–150 of one or more stay of more than 60 days) of $704 per day.
-The structure of coinsurance in a Skilled Nursing Facility (following a medically necessary hospital confinement of three nights in row or more) is different: zero for days 1–20; $167.50 per day for days 21–100.
-Many medical services provided under Part A (e.g., some surgery in an acute care hospital, some physical therapy in a skilled nursing facility) are covered under Part B. These coverage amounts increase or decrease yearly on the first day of the year.
+Part A covers inpatient hospital stays.
 The maximum length of stay that Medicare Part A covers in a hospital admitted inpatient stay or series of stays is typically 90 days.
-The first 60 days would be paid by Medicare in full, except one copay (also and more commonly referred to as a "deductible") at the beginning of the 60 days of $1340 as of 2018.
-Days 61–90 require a co-payment of $335 per day as of 2018.
+The first 60 days would be paid by Medicare in full, except one copay (also and more commonly referred to as a "deductible") at the beginning of the 60 days of $1632 as of 2024.
+Days 61–90 require a co-payment of $408 per day as of 2024.
 The beneficiary is also allocated "lifetime reserve days" that can be used after 90 days.
-These lifetime reserve days require a copayment of $670 per day as of 2018, and the beneficiary can only use a total of 60 of these days throughout their lifetime.
-A new pool of 90 hospital days, with new copays of $1340 in 2018 and $335 per day for days 61–90, starts only after the beneficiary has 60 days continuously with no payment from Medicare for hospital or Skilled Nursing Facility confinement.
+These lifetime reserve days require a copayment of $816 per day as of 2024, and the beneficiary can use a total of only 60 of these days throughout their lifetime.
+A new pool of 90 hospital days, with new copays of $1632 in 2024 and $408 per day for days 61–90, starts only after the beneficiary has 60 days continuously with no payment from Medicare for hospital or Skilled Nursing Facility confinement.